ramakrishnanshreya/crpresponsesummary/README.md

 # crpresponsesummary
-This app can be used to generate bar charts to monitor the data collected through COMPREHENSIV  head to toe app
+This app can be used to generate bar charts to monitor the data collected through COMPREHENSIV  head to toe app maintained by HI Rapid Lab